We are tracking all advice and developments regarding COVID-19 closely

 Ban on evictions for commercial tenants

-Commercial tenants who miss rent payments because of coronavirus will be protected from eviction for the next 3 months.
+Commercial tenants who miss rent payments because of the pandemic will be protected from eviction until the end of June.
 Commercial tenants will still be liable for the rent after this period.
 More information can be found here.

 Redundancy Payments Service